cbrown5/agentic-ai-fisheries/Scripts/vbf-test-case-full/vbf-readme.md

 ### Tech context
 - We will use the R program
-- Use the `FSA` package for fitting the von Bertalanffy growth model
+- Use `nls` fitting the von Bertalanffy growth model
 - Use the `car` package for bootstrapping the model to estimate confidence intervals
 - ggplot2 with  `theme_set(theme_classic())` for plots